• Skip to primary navigation

 • Substitutions

-For the sweetener, I prefer to use a Granulated Monk Fruit Allulose blend because sometimes erythritol-based sweeteners can leave a slight aftertaste.
+• Keto Granulated Sweetener - I prefer to use pure allulose or a monk fruit/allulose blend because sometimes erythritol-based sweeteners can leave a slight aftertaste.
 However, any granulated keto sweetener will work!
+If you use anything other than pure allulose, reduce the sweetener to ยผ cup, as other sweeteners are stronger than allulose.

 🔪 Easy instructions